TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 14/Leviticus 14.46.md

 ---

-Moreover he that goeth into the house all the while that it is shut up shall be unclean until the even.
+"Moreover he who goes into the house while it is shut up shall be unclean until the evening.